Varuvan Vadivelan

 Varuvan Vadivelan is a 1978 Indian Tamil-language devotional film directed by K. Shankar.
 The film stars Jai Ganesh, R. Muthuraman, Vijayakumar, Jayachitra, Fatafat Jayalaxmi, Latha, Chandrakala and Padmapriya.
-It was released on 15 May 1978.
+It was released on 15 May 1978, and won three Tamil Nadu State Film Awards.

 Production

 Latha, by committing herself to this film, was removed from her post as one of secretaries of AIADMK as the film violated atheism, the "cardinal Dravidian principle".
-Vijayakumar, though also an AIADMK member and self proclaimed rationalist, also acted in the film.
+Vijayakumar, though also an AIADMK member and self-proclaimed rationalist, also acted in the film but was not removed.
 The filming was held at Sri Lanka, Singapore and Malaysia.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.